Dental Implants: What to Expect, Procedure & FAQs

 Here’s everything you need to know about the dental implant procedure so that you can feel confident talking to your dentist about this unique missing tooth solution.

 Curious about implant dentistry and what’s involved in the dental implant procedure?
 Getting dental implants is surprisingly easier than most people think.
 Their minimally invasive nature makes the treatment experience a comfortable process that can be completed with just a small amount of local anesthesia.
 That being said, more complex dental implant procedures may require extra steps like a bone graft to ensure a successful outcome.
+If you don't have adequate bone for the dental implant placement, a bone graft will greatly increase the cost of the procedure.
 Knowing what you need (from bone grafts to sinus lifts) can help you feel prepared for the initial consultation.

 What Are Dental Implants?